 If you’re still stumped, try playing the alphabet soup game.

-This is where you type in a keyword into a search engine like Google, and enter every letter of the alphabet afterwards to get auto-suggest ideas.
+This is where you type in a keyword into a search engine like Google and enter every letter of the alphabet afterward to get auto-suggest ideas.

 Create your e-book outline